Help us improve your experience.

 Configure the Network Ports and Active Proxy

-We've preconfigured the Lightweight Collector (LWC) to support IPv4 and DHCP.
+The Lightweight Collector (LWC) is preconfigured to support IPv4 and DHCP.
 However, if your deployment requires a static IP address and an active proxy to connect the LWC to the Internet, you must configure your LWC device manually, by using the LWC captive portal.

 On the captive portal, you can configure the following elements: